Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs — Vietnam's rate plunged from 46% to 10% Section 122 (expires ~July 24, 2026).
 This is the largest rate decrease of any country.
-Section 232 steel and aluminum tariffs of 50% remain.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 The 36-point reduction dramatically improves the economics of Vietnam-based manufacturing.
 Circumvention enforcement continues targeting goods transshipped through Vietnam to avoid Chinese Section 301 tariffs.

 Tips for Importers